 Programs – one grant opportunity that is offered cyclically.
 In GO Smart, your programs act as the main folder for your cycles and associated forms.
 For instance, you might create programs with names like “Community Support” or “Operating Support” (as shown in the example of the admin site shown below).
 These names will not be visible to your applicants.

 Program Cycles (aka cycles) – one complete offering of a single grant opportunity from Application and Paneling to Awarding and Reporting.
 The standard GO Smart cycle workflow is: Intent to Apply -> Application -> Interim Report -> Final Report.
-A cycle will appear on your applicant portal as one single opportunity with up to these four forms available at different times in the process, as shown for the Community Support 2017 program cycle below.
+A cycle will appear on your applicant’s Grant Applications & Forms page as one single opportunity with up to these four forms available at different times in the process, as shown in the example below.

 Forms – (aka page sets) the GO Smart system treats a single page or groups of pages in your cycle as a color-coded form (as shown below in the example from the admin site).
 For instance, every page that is added to the peach colored application will be available to applicants at the same time; the pages of the optional yellow interim report will be available as a set after the applicant has been funded; and the pages of the optional green final report will be available after the applicant’s interim report is approved (or after the applicant is funded, if there is no interim report).
 Optional Intents to Apply will appear on your page table in purple.
 Forms can also be flexible, and you will build these alternative forms (i.e. reimbursement forms, invoices, etc.) as peach application page sets of a new cycle within the same program.